mlomb/OrbitEngine/README.md

 We're trying to have the least dependencies as possible, though we have some:
 * [FreeType](https://www.freetype.org/), an open source library to render fonts
 * [FreeImage](http://freeimage.sourceforge.net/), an open source library to manage popular graphics images formats
+* [XShaderCompiler](https://github.com/LukasBanana/XShaderCompiler/), an open source library to cross compiler shaders

-Both are included as submodules.
+All are included as submodules.

 ## Building
 OrbitEngine relies on the [CMake build system](https://cmake.org/) and requires a CXX11 compiler.